 - Make it mild, medium or spicy.
 If you like heat, keep the seeds of the jalapeno pepper intact.
 If you are not a fan, omit the seeds for medium or simply omit the jalapeno for mild.

 - No cilantro.
 I know a lot of people who do not like cilantro.
-If you are one of them, you can always replace it with flat-leaf Italian parsley or mint, or omit the herb entirely.
+If you are one of them, you can always replace it with fresh herbs like flat-leaf Italian parsley or mint, or omit the herb entirely.

 Uses for Avocado Dressing

-I know that I have been talking about this recipe as a dressing, but it could also be used as a pasta sauce or even as a dip.
-I love to add this creamy, vibrant dressing to any type of leafy green salad recipe, but you could also try:
+I know that I have been talking about this recipe as more of a vegan salad dressing, but it could also be used as a pasta sauce or even as a dip.
+I love to add this creamy, vibrant dressing to any type of leafy greens or salad recipe, but you could also try:

 - Avocado Sauce for Tacos: Drizzling over Flank Steak Tacos, Beef Brisket Tacos, Black Bean and Quinoa Tacos